ashuwhy/swlab/README.md

 # Software Engineering Course Repository

 Welcome to the Software Engineering Course Repository.
-This repository is designed to serve as a comprehensive resource for students enrolled in the Software Engineering course.
+This repository is designed to serve as a comprehensive resource for me and students enrolled in the Software Engineering course.
 Here, you will find a collection of lab exercises, theory notes, and other relevant materials that will be updated regularly.

 ## Course Overview